-If you've spent any time in a health club -- or flipping through television advertisements -- you've probably seen plenty of fitness fads revolving around some new or redesigned piece of exercise equipment.
-You've probably also noticed it isn't long before this new piece of equipment disappears from the gym or, if you found yourself owning one, is relegated to the basement and buried beneath old clothes.
+If you've spent any time in a gym, you've probably seen plenty of fitness fads revolving around some new or redesigned piece of exercise equipment.
+You've probably also noticed it isn't long before this new piece of equipment disappears from the gym, or if you found yourself owning one, is relegated to the basement.

-But one piece of exercise equipment has been around for hundreds of years and is still actively used in health clubs and in the homes of fitness buffs: the kettlebell.
-And its continued existence and increasing popularity are not only because of its functionality, but it also offers the combination of cardio and strength training.
+But one piece of exercise equipment has been around for hundreds of years and is still actively used in gyms and in the homes of fitness buffs: the kettlebell.
+And its continued existence and increasing popularity are not only due to its functionality, but also its combination of cardio and strength training.

 While you may know the kettlebell as that strange cannonball-shaped weight you've seen but never tried, don't be put off by it.
-Learn more about this fundamental piece of fitness equipment.
-You'll see it's nowhere near as intimidating as you imagined and find out why it maintains a place of respect in the gym.
+It's nowhere near as intimidating as you imagined.
+Keep reading to find out why it maintains a place of respect in the gym.

 When we're talking total body, the kettlebell is one of the best pieces of equipment in the gym.

-Chris Marhefka, founder and president of Body By Boris Fitness and Training, Gainesville, Florida
+Chris Marhefka, founder of Body By Boris Fitness and Training

-The style and techniques of kettlebell lifting used today come directly from the Russian culture.
+The style and techniques of kettlebell lifting used today come directly from Russia.
 The original purpose of these weights was not strength training, though.
-They were actually intended as counterweights for grains and produce on farms and in markets, using poods as the weight measurement.
-In fact, the kettlebell continues to be measured in poods today, with 1 pood equaling approximately 36 lbs., or about 16 kg.
+They were intended as counterweights for grains and produce, using poods as the unit of measurement.
+Kettlebells continues to be measured in poods, with one pood equaling approximately 36 pounds, or about 16 kilograms.

 The Russians aren't alone in their appreciation of the kettlebell's fitness benefits, however.